Making Meaning: Whole-Class Reading Comprehension and Vocabulary

 Supporting Every Reader

-In Making Meaning lessons, comprehension strategies are taught directly through read-aloud experiences.
+In Making Meaning, comprehension strategies are taught directly through read-aloud experiences.
 This ensures that students have equal opportunity to access the text regardless of their reading abilities.
 Then, through guided and independent strategy practice, students learn to use these strategies to make sense of their own reading.
 Lessons also include plenty of time for independent reading practice and individual conferences so that students of varying levels will be able to develop as readers at their own pace.
-In a world of sound bites expressed quickly in electronic formats, students benefit from having time to think about, hear, and share complete ideas.
+Students benefit from having time to listen to and think deeply about texts and share ideas respectfully with their classmates.